DETLIXX/DETLIXX/README.md

 - 👨‍💻 You can check my Personal/Portfolio site (its old, made years ago) [Just click here](https://detlixx.github.io/up-portfolio/)

 - 📫 How to reach me ?
-Linkedin, Instagram or email
+Linkedin

 <h3>Something about me</h3>
 <p>At 13, I started coding with C#.
 I made a few fun apps, but later shifted to learning Discord bot development.
 While it was enjoyable, I didn't see much opportunity in it.
 In 2018, I got into game development with Unity/Unreal Engine, creating games and seeking job opportunities.
 Now, I work as a Full Stack Web Developer for a mid-range company in Slovakia.</p>